Mediterranean Chicken Recipe with Orzo

 Chicken– You can use chicken breasts, chicken thighs or even chicken tenders.

-Orzo Pasta Salad – For another Orzo recipe, try this Mediterranean Orzo Pasta Salad.
+Orzo Pasta Salad – For another Orzo recipe with similar flavors, try this Feta Orzo Salad

 Storing: This meal will last up to 4 days in the refrigerator making it perfect for meal prep.